git-clover/IL.00.K1SL/README.md

 - My frame is made out of aluminum 5052, weighing down to 300 g.
 The stock frame measured about 1.5 kg.
 You can reduce it down to (theoretically) 15 % of the original weight.

 - This frame does NOT support the LiDAR sensor.
 You'll need to calibrate the filament yourself.
-Relying on algorithms that you didn't make is bad in the Klipper world.
-You will only waste time for [*uncontrollable* algorithms.](https://www.creality.com/products/creality-k1-max-3d-printer)

 - I also provided the STEP file, so feel free to add your own fixes.
 I appreciate your work.
 When using without the load cells, you can fix the bed with four solid mounts.